-The fiscal year 2018 PSN program is subject to Executive Order 12372, "Intergovernmental Review of Federal Programs."
+The FY2018 PSN program is subject to Executive Order 12372, "Intergovernmental Review of Federal Programs."
 This Order fosters intergovernmental partnerships and strengthens federalism between state and local governmental entities.
 As a result, FDLE may provide information regarding subrecipient applications to the state single point of contact to satisfy this requirement.